NY Dramatic Voices

-Eowyn Driscoll is rapidly making a name for herself as an interpreter of the contralto and mezzo soprano repertoire.
+Called “Wonderfully manic” by Patrick James Clement, of Parterre, Eowyn Driscoll is rapidly making a name for herself as an interpreter of the contralto and mezzo soprano repertoire.
 Her unique instrument, extended range, and intellectual curiosity give her the flexibility to choose music ranging from Bach and Handel to Verdi and Wagner.
-Patrick James Clement, of Parterre, called her Klytämnestra “wonderfully manic” and praised the “unnerving ambiguity” of Klytämnestra’s reaction to Orestes’s death.

-She has also appeared as The Mother in Hansel and Gretel with Amore Opera; Filipineva in Eugene Onegin with New York Opera Theater, and La Badessa in Suor Angelica with Golden Rose Opera Works and Opera Northport.
-She also covered La Frugola in Il Tabarro with Garden State Opera.
-In 2015, Eowyn made her debut as Maddalena in Rigoletto with the West Side Opera Society, and sang two all-Bach concerts which included selections from the B-Minor Mass, St. Matthew’s Passion and the complete Bach BWV 35
+She has also appeared as The Sorceress in Dido and Aeneas with the Christman Opera Company, Gertrud in Hansel and Gretel with Amore Opera, Filipievna in Eugene Onegin with New York Opera Theater, and La Badessa in Suor Angelica with Golden Rose Opera Works and Opera Northport.
+In 2015, Eowyn made her debut as Maddalena in Rigoletto with the West Side Opera Society, and sang two all-Bach concerts which included selections from the B-Minor Mass, St. Matthew’s Passion and Bach BWV 35 “Geist und Seele”.

 Eowyn was a 2014 finalist in the Ensemble 212 Young Artist competition, singing Beethoven’s Concert Aria “Ah!
 Perfido” and has previously performed the role of Donna Elvira (Don Giovanni) with the Woodstock Chamber Orchestra.
 Other roles include Dryade (Ariadne auf Naxos), Ottavia (The Coronation of Poppaea), Flosshilde (Das Rheingold), Mamma Lucia (Cavalleria Rusticana) and La Zia Principessa (Suor Angelica).